ibizaman/skarabox/docs/installation.md

 take care of installing NixOS on it.
 For Hetzner for example, you can start in recovery mode.

-Retrieve the IP of the server, then:
+Retrieve the IP of the server, then update the values

 ```bash
 echo <ip> > myskarabox/ip